osg-htc/osg-htc.github.io/_community/school.md

 ## Next OSG School

-We will announce plans for OSG School 2026 once they have been finalized.
+The OSG School 2026 is scheduled for July 13&ndash;17.
+Please visit [the OSG School 2026 website](https://osg-htc.org/school-2026/) for all the details!

 ## Materials